Actos, ActoplusMet, Competact, or Duotact

 A typical lawsuit by a person who has gotten bladder cancer after taking these medicines asks for money to pay them back for:

-- Medical bills - This covers all the costs of treatment, including doctor visits, surgery, medications, hospital bills, caregiver costs, and frequent checkups after treatment, as well as funeral expenses.
+- Medical bills - This covers the cost of medical treatments, such as doctor visits, surgery, hospital bills, medications, frequent checkups after treatment and caregiver costs, as well as funeral expenses.

 - Lost income - Often people being treated for bladder cancer can't report to work and don't get paid (and possibly lose their job).